johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 ![Convert Messages to Stream](./assets/client-proxy-observable.gif 'Convert Messages to Stream')
 <figcaption><a name="remote-stream"></a>Figure 1: Convert Messages to Stream</figcaption>

 One valuable lesson we learned in the last chapter is that we can use the Observable/observer pattern with a factory method to "wrap our Faye client inside an Observable".
-This was our *observable subscription function factory* pattern &#8212; implemented in the `handleRequest()` method ([review the source code here](xxx)) which **builds and returns** the *observable subscription function* (the bit of code that actually emits values through our Observable).
+This was our *observable subscriber function factory* pattern &#8212; implemented in the `handleRequest()` method ([review the source code here](xxx)) which **builds and returns** the *observable subscriber function* (the bit of code that actually emits values through our Observable).
 We're going to build on this lesson, and take it to the next level, to deal with the complexities of the multiplexing challenge.

 #### Handling Multiple Requests: The Union of Observables and Correlation Ids

 The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that returns that Observable as a response).
 Furthermore, we need to do this while having only a **single active Faye subscription handler**.
 This is going to require a little higher order programming.
 Stick with me &#8212; this is the hardest part of the tutorial, but we can get through it.

-Let's propose defining our problem as follows: we are binding the *observable subscription function* logic to our *Faye subscription handler* too soon/too statically.
-Our solution needs to do late/dynamic binding of the *observable subscription function* logic.
-To be precise, it needs to delay binding the function returned by the *observable subscription function factory* into the *Faye subscription handler* until a request is made so it can associate a unique one to each request.
+Let's propose defining our problem as follows: we are binding the *observable subscriber function* logic to our *Faye subscription handler* too soon/too statically.
+Our solution needs to do late/dynamic binding of the *observable subscriber function* logic.
+To be precise, it needs to delay binding the function returned by the *observable subscriber function factory* into the *Faye subscription handler* until a request is made so it can associate a unique one to each request.
 We have to make a little leap here.
-Conceptually, what we're going to do is **create and store** an instance of that *observable subscription factory function* each time a request is made.
-Later, when we get a response, we'll retrieve that stored function and use it to give us a unique *observable subscription function* for the request.
+Conceptually, what we're going to do is **create and store** an instance of that *observable subscriber function factory* each time a request is made.
+Later, when we get a response, we'll retrieve that stored function and use it to give us a unique *observable subscriber function* for the request.
 For the rest of this article, we'll refer to this stored function as our *handler factory*.

 > Let's take a quick timeout to avoid terminology soup confusion!
 If the last paragraph [baked your noodle](https://www.youtube.com/watch?v=eVF4kebiks4) a little bit, refresh on the terminology again, then hit rewind and replay!
 >
 > *Faye subscription handler*: A callback registered with the Faye client library that is invoked whenever a message with a particular topic is received.
 >
-> *Observable subscription function*: A callback used during [Observable creation](xxx) to convert application events (e.g., inbound Faye messages) to Observer callbacks.
+> *Observable subscriber function*: A callback used during [Observable creation](xxx) to convert application events (e.g., inbound Faye messages) to Observer callbacks.
 For example, this is the mechanism that enables us to call the user-land handler with the value emitted by our Observer every time an inbound message is received.
 >
-> *Observable factory*: A [higher order function](xxx) that **returns** an Observable with a dynamic *observable subscription function*.
+> *Observable factory*: A [higher order function](xxx) that **returns** an Observable with a dynamic *observable subscriber function*.
 We use this construct to create customized Observables that can listen to events from our transporter space and transmit them back via the Observable.
 An example is with the [`handleRequest()` function](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/part4/nestjs-faye-transporter/src/requestor/clients/faye-client.ts#L27) we saw in the last chapter.
 >
 > *handler factory*:
 >

-Returning to our story: the construction we just conceived let's us associate a **unique** *observable subscription function* with each Observable.
+Returning to our story: the construction we just conceived let's us associate a **unique** *observable subscriber function* with each Observable.
 The approach we'll take goes something like this:

 1. At the time a user-land request is issued, we'll create an instance of the *handler factory*, along with a unique identifier\* (`id` field) for the request.
 We'll store an association between the unique id and the *handler factory* in a map.
     > \*At last, we see the genesis of the `id` field we've been carrying along with our messages all this time!
 2. When a response is received, we'll extract the `id` from the response, and use it to look up the *handler factory*.
-We'll then use this unique instance of the *handler factory* to give us the actual final *observable subscription function* associated with the request, and use this to emit the result.
-Since the only Observable associated with this *observable subscription function* is the originator of the request, that's the only one that receives the emitted result.
+We'll then use this unique instance of the *handler factory* to give us the actual final *observable subscriber function* associated with the request, and use this to emit the result.
+Since the only Observable associated with this *observable subscriber function* is the originator of the request, that's the only one that receives the emitted result.
 3. To tie these things together, we need to pass the `id` all the way through the request/response flow.
 The requesting code generates the `id` property, it's attached to the outbound message, and finally returned on the corresponding inbound message.
 Then we use it as described in step 2 above.